advanced-computer-lab/MightyDucks/README 2.md

 	- Edit Profile option<br>
 	- My Trips option<br>

-7. The logged in can edit their profile information from the ‘Edit Profile’ option in the drawer.
+7. The logged in user can edit their profile information from the ‘Edit Profile’ option in the drawer.
 The admin can change the following information:
 	- Username<br>
 	- First Name<br>
 	- Last Name<br>